Area:: 378 km2

 Third greatest world economy; it has the largest number of patents taken out in the world.
 The country is affected by numerous natural disasters

-The unemployment rate had declined until 2007, but it increased again under the effects of the crisis, it remains moderate at about 5%.
+The unemployment rate increased under the effects of the crisis, but it remains moderate at about 5%.

 The industrial sector is very diversified and it covers basic products (steel, paper), as well as high technology products.
 Japan dominates the sectors of automobile, robotics, biotechnology, nanotechnology and renewable energy.
 Japan is the world’s second producer of cars and ships.
 The industrial sector contributes to nearly 30% of the GNP.

-The service sector accounts for more than two thirds of the GDP and employs two thirds of the active population.
+The service sector accounts for more than 70% of the GDP and employs nearly 70% of the active population.

 Foreign trade overview